GoogleCloudPlatform/region-picker/UPDATING.md

 # Updating data

-## Adding a new region
+## Adding new regions

 1. Open the file [`data/regions.json`](data/regions.json)
-2. Add the new region
+2. Add the new regions:
+ * Use Google Search to find the coordinates
+ * Look for the flag on wikipedia, copy the URL of the SVG image, it must star with `https://upload.wikimedia.org/` and end with `.svg`

 ## Region carbon footprint